flassantos/facial-emotion-recognizer/README.md

 ## Usage

+First, download the `model.h5` file [in this link](https://drive.google.com/file/d/1UxjX07GMU1qwvkh1NoCamlqAgtSSSOUE/view?usp=sharing).
+Then, place the file inside this folder (the same folder as the `facial_emotions.py` file).

-Run the script by passing the video file as an argument:
+Then, run the script by passing the video file as an argument:

 ```bash
 python facial_emotions.py <video_filename>